-- 8 1/2 inch x 11 inch plain white copier paper for most sections.
-The Title Page may be any color or special paper and still must be 8 1/2 inch x 11 inch. - Double-sided is okay. - Photo quality paper is okay only on pages with photographs in the Collection of Work and/or Expression Pages.
+- 8 1⁄2 inch x 11 inch plain white copier paper for most sections.
+The Title Page may be any color or special paper and still must be 8 1⁄2 inch x 11 inch. - o Double-sided is okay. - O Photo quality paper is okay only on pages with photographs in the Collection of Work and/or Expression Pages.

-• Margins:
+Margins:

-- Left margin between 1 inch and 11/2 inch.
-All other margins (top, bottom, and right) should be between 1/2 inch and 1 inch. - 0 If used, headers, footers should be inside these margins. - Page numbers can be outside the margins.
+- o Pages may be printed in portrait or landscape.
+Use the setting that makes it read easily. - o If printing out Word or Google docs forms and placing your Record Book in the Record Book Cover or in a Binder: Left margin between 1 inch and 11⁄2 inch.
+All other margins (top, bottom, and right) should be between 1⁄2 inch and 1 inch. - o If sharing the URL to your digital Google forms, use 1⁄2 inch to 1-inch margins all around. - o If printing out a Google Sheet, set margins to not less than 1⁄2 inch all around. - o If used, headers, footers are preferably inside these margins. - o Page numbers can be outside the margins.